-The Spencer Fellowship for Education Reporting is open to journalists, educators and education policy researchers who want to develop a long-form journalism project to advance the understanding of the American education system.
+The Spencer Fellowship for Education Reporting is open to journalists, educators and education policy researchers who want to develop an ambitious, long-form journalism project to advance the understanding of education.

-Spencer Fellowship applicants are expected to submit the following for a complete package no later than Jan.
-30, 2015.
+Spencer Fellowship applicants are expected to submit the following for a complete package no later than February 1, 2017 for the 2017-2018 academic year.
 Successful applicants will be notified by April 1.

 NOTE: You must use the online application.
 We cannot process applications that are submitted in any other form.

 International candidates may apply.
 English language proficiency is mandatory, and all materials including publication clips must be translated into English.

 The application includes:

 - Three examples of your work that demonstrate a passion for education research and writing, including newspaper and magazine clips, broadcasts, films, books, monographs, academic reports, or other writing samples.
 Applicants with reporting experience in covering education or educators who are interested in journalism are preferred.
 You must provide links to any work you submit.
 We cannot distribute the work to the judges without links.
 If your sample is not in English, you must provide a translation.

 - An outline of a proposed project in education reporting, including projects currently in progress, must accompany the application, along with an essay explaining how a greater understanding in education research and expertise would materially enhance the project and your ability to cover education.
 Preference will be given to applicants who can show proof of publication of their work, either through a letter of commitment from a news organization or a book contract.
 The application should also include the commitment to cover education in the long term.